 Our success is mainly measured by software that is high quality, has no security risks and works well.
 If the developed code is good quality and has been adequately tested, it is also sustainable and can even be improved by the developers of the same field.

-We appreciate individuals and their interactions over processes and tools
+We value individuals and their interactions over processes and tools